 - Pack earplugs and an eye mask.
 These two small and simple items can make a big difference in helping you get to sleep by blocking out unwanted noise and light—and doing this will help ease the symptoms of jet lag, too.

 - Make sure you know your airline’s luggage weight restrictions.

-Download your airline's app.
-It will provide you with up-to-the minute details regarding the timing of your flight and any gate changes.
+- Download your airline's app to your phone.
+It will provide you with up-to-the minute details regarding your flight's timing and any gate changes.
 No smartphone?
 No problem—sign up for airline text alerts instead.
 Having this information at your fingertips will ease your transition in airports between flights.

 - Know your 3-letter airport codes.
 Making sure your luggage gets tagged correctly to the right city at check-in can make a difference in getting it successfully to your destination.
 Check to see whether the 3-letter code on your bag tags matches your intended arrival airport.

 - Dress in layers and wear loose clothing.
 This way, you'll be ready for any temperature changes once on board, which are bound to occur, and you'll stay more comfortable during a long flight.